A dialogue based on the study’s conclusions and their implications for practice, not a literal summary of the article.

 brain

-Let it stop producing #RegulatoryDebt that later returns as behaviour (it doesn't disappear).
-It simply manifests later, usually at home after school, not because 'it's safe' but because the system has nothing left to 'regulate from'.
+Let it stop producing regulatory debt that later returns as behaviour — because it does not disappear.
+It simply shows up later, usually at home after school, not because 'it is safe,' but because the system has nothing left to regulate from.

 me